Coping with self-harm

 In respect of treatment, the physical complications should be managed first.
 This should be done promptly and efficiently and that can set a positive tone and facilitate subsequent communication.
 Treatment will depend on the underlying psychiatric conditions.
 If they are depressed or anxious, those conditions should be treated assertively.

 In recurrent self-harm, a harm-minimisation approach may be appropriate with advice on the management of scars.
 For patients who have developed a pattern of recurrent self-harm then specific psychological interventions such as DBT are appropriate.
 This is a form of cognitive behavioural therapy (CBT) which is skills-based and is focused on improving emotional regulation and impulse control.
-Treatment can be given very quickly following an appointment and patients are often engaged in their first therapy session within a week of referral.

 Even in a time-limited GP consultation, an open, empathic approach with genuine listening can enable an accurate assessment of risk and point to effective treatment.
 It is important to prevent the problem worsening to an extent where it can become more difficult to treat.
 It is often easier to treat a mental health problem if the person accesses therapy fairly soon after onset.